 'INSERT FIGURE 2'

 Figure 3 shows, Rep. Shimkus benefitted highly from both the companies and banks.
 Shimkus has also been a long supporter of oil pipelines going through Illinois.
 In 2013, Shimkus voiced his support for DAPL's sister pipeline, 'Keystone XL'.
 With his support for pipelines clear, the objective of lobbying Shimkus would have been to help secure his place in the political system as an ally with a "proximate objective" (Hall and Deardoff 2006, p.69).
 Shimkus, showed his worth to the oil and gas industry when he declared his intention to create "practical reforms to promote the expansion of domestic infrastructure and manufacturing" (Siciliano 2017) when speaking as Chairman of the Environment Subcommittee.
 Shimkus' subcommittee later spoke of how they wished to "make pipeline approvals easier" (Cama 2017).
 Highlighting Shimkus' ability to "support political acts that benefit the lobbying firm" (Kabir Hassan et al. 2016, p.127).
-Such actions highlight the fears that "Washington is wired to work for the big guys" (Warren 2016), and how issues of concern to the public may be given a a lower priority than those of powerful corporations.
+Such actions highlight the fears that "Washington is wired to work for the big guys" (Warren 2016), and how issues of concern to the public may be given a lower priority than those of powerful corporations.

 Rep. Roskam (R-IL) was another significant recipient of contributions from both the banks and companies (CRP 2017), as is shown in Figure 3.
 In 2015, Roskam released a statement in which he praised the approval of DAPL's sister pipeline, 'Keystone XL', highlighting how the pipeline will reduce "dependency on foreign oil" (Peter Roskam 2015).
 In the same statement, Roskam targeted President Obama for "six years of obstruction" (Peter Roskam 2015) against the pipeline.
 Roskam is also a key player amongst House Republicans as the Chief Deputy Whip.
 This allows Roskam to provide significant support to "political acts that benefit" (Kabir Hassan et al. 2016, p.127) those who have funded his re-election campaigns, a tactic Mayer (2008) suggests is widely used by lobbyists (p.524).
 During the 2014 election campaign, Roskam was challenged by Democrat Michael Mason.
 Mason took a firm stand against the use of fossil fuels, and made it clear throughout his campaign that "Tar sands from Canada [similar to the Bakken formation in North Dakota] are not the long-term answer" (Library of Congress 2014).
 Therefore, Mason's election would have been a significant obstacle in the permitting of pipelines, including DAPL.
 In 2014, as is allowed by the 2010 Citizens United decision, Roskam received $14,500 from DAPL companies.